FROM DARKNESS INTO LIGHT: AN EARLY MORNING CHOICE

 She resolves to let beauty be that spark.
 Whenever the dark threatens, this is where she will go – into beauty and light.

-**This series contains reflections on loving someone who has Depression.
-If you are in this place or know someone who is, I hope you’ll join me on this journey.
+*This post contains reflections on loving someone who has Depression.
 These words cannot replace medical or psychological treatment, but I hope they will be a source of encouragement.

 Laura J. Boggess